 Straw and Connectors Building Set

-I bought this for my kids the year they were 3 and 5, they are now 7 and 9 and it still gets played with from time to time.
+I bought this straw and connector set* for my kids the year they were 3 and 5 and at 7 and 9 they were still playing with it from time to time.
+It’s fun because you can build much larger things than you can with other building sets but it also lacks away into a small container so doesn’t take up much room.
 They use it to build towers, make forts and create robot suits.

 Magnetic Building Tiles

-These used to be really expensive but have come right down in price over the last few years.
-The kids spend ages building with these and they are usually the first thing that comes out when they have friends round.
-You can a,so keep adding to them each year to allow them to build more complicated stuff.
+Magnetic building tiles* used to be really expensive but have come right down in price over the last few years.
+The kids spend ages building with these and they are usually the first thing that comes out when they have friends round. the pieces are fairly large so you don’t loose them as easily as you do with Lego and they feel less hazardous when you have younger children around.
+You can also keep adding to them each year to allow them to build more complicated stuff.

 Girl Child was given a Paw Patrol walkie talkie set when she was about 3 and both kids loved it, so much so that I recently replaced them a more grown up set which we plan to use for camping in the summer too.

-I know, I know, you don’t want to increase the noise levels in your house any further but my kids really do love their guitars.
+I know, I know, you don’t want to increase the noise levels in your house any further but my kids really do love their guitars* and they aren’t as expensive as you’d imagine.
 They regularly set up there own little band, often using these microphones which they also love.

-My kids love all of their VTech products but may favourite is the watch.
-The kids love playing the games, in particular the one that mimix Pokemon go so gets them moving around.
+My kids love all of their VTech products but my favourite is the watch*.
+The kids love playing the games, in particular the one that mimics Pokemon Go so gets them moving around.
 They also love taking photos and videos on them.
-Girl Child is desperate for the VTech Phone but it’s a bit out of our price range.
+We also have the VTech Camera* which is great fun too.

 LCD Writing Tablet

-Girl Child was always really found of her magnetic drawing board so when she outgrew it this seemed like the natural next step.
+Girl Child was always really found of her magnetic drawing board* so when she outgrew it, an LCD Writing Tablet* seemed like the natural next step.
 She loves the fact that where she draws changes colour and makes me take photos of her favourites which is at least easier to store than her paper drawings!